cgzverduzco/VBA/README.md

 #### Refactored solution

-First, we have to add three more arrays to the solutions.
+To improve processing times, the changes were made was to add three more arrays to the solutions.

 ![alt text](./Resources/ArrayRefactor.png)

-The interaction read any name of the stock ticker, and identify the index value in the array, then add the value of volume, starting price, ending price in the same index depending on the array variable.
+And change the interaction, now the interaction read any name of the stock ticker, and identify the index value in the array, then add the value of volume, starting price, ending price in the same index depending on the array variable.
 The interaction only passes once over the dataset.
 These changes help us to save time.

 ![alt text](./Resources/LoopRefactor.png)